UK and EU senior climate negotiator Pete Betts says political conditions need to improve if world is to hit key climate change temperature goal

-Bangkok 2012 – Lead EU negotiator Runge-Metzger says a 30% emission reduction target is still possible
+Bangkok 2012 – Lead EU negotiator Runge-Metzger says a 30% emission reduction target is still possible1 year ago

 Other key countries must raise ambition too but timing of US elections means crucial decision in Washington unlikely in time for Doha talks.

-Bangkok 2012 – Time to treat big emerging economies like developed nations, says former Bolivia negotiator
+Bangkok 2012 – Time to treat big emerging economies like developed nations, says former Bolivia negotiator1 year ago

 Pablo Solon says UN climate change negotiations should acknowledge that the goals of rich nations and big emerging economies pursuing “greenhouse gas intensive growth” are the same.